 Uses Of Matlab

 Matrix Laboratory or MATLAB for short is a multi-paradigm numerical computing environment and proprietary programming language developed by Mathworks.
 It combines computation, visualization, and programming in an easily usable environment and is all expressed in mathematical equations.
 Written in C, C++, and Java, Matlab was initially released in 1984.
-The latest version has been released in March 2018. applications of Matlab is built around the Matlab scripting language and revolves based on the following mathematical concepts.
+The latest version has been released on March 2018.

 - Vectors and matrices